Quick Links

 English

-Greenlands recognises that teaching and learning in English is an essential part of the whole development of all children, including SEN and disadvantaged children, for their speaking, listening and reading skills.
+Greenlands recognises that teaching and learning in English is an essential part of the development of all children, developing their speaking, listening, writing and reading skills.

 When I read great literature, great drama, speeches, or sermons, I feel that the human mind has not achieved anything greater than the ability to share feelings and thoughts through language.